anaconda/anaconda-project/docs/source/tutorial.rst

 Tutorial
 ========

 In this tutorial, you will create a project containing a Bokeh application, then package it up as a zip file and "send" it to an imaginary colleague.
 Your colleague will then be able to unpack it and run it with a single command.
-You do not need to know Bokeh to do this tutorial.

-**After completing this tutorial, you will be learn how to:**
+**In this tutorial you will learn how to:**

 * Create an empty project
 * Get some data to work with